Skip to main content

 • Using too much field of view for identification-critical areas

-• Enabling alerts before motion and AI are reasonably tuned
+• Enabling alerts before motion and AI are tuned

 • Changing multiple variables at once

-This page provides a practical operating reference for using the Reolink RLC-810A in Blue Iris.
+A practical operating reference for integrating and tuning the Reolink RLC-810A in Blue Iris.